Markets and Economy

 If there’s a factor that impacts market performance, there’s an index to measure it.
 Geopolitical risk is no exception.
 The chart below illustrates 11 points in history where we experienced a peak in the Geopolitical Risk Index, and it shows the return of the S&P 500 Index 12 months after that peak.
 In most cases, the stock market rose significantly in the year following peak geopolitical risk.

-Stocks have made significant returns in the 12 months following peak geopolitical risk
+Stocks have typically grown significantly in the 12 months following peak geopolitical risk

 S&P 500 Index returns 12 months after a peak in the Geopolitical Risk Index

-Ultimately, I believe investors should stay focused on the businesses that are going to harness innovations such as artificial intelligence and robotics, develop treatments for debilitating diseases, evolve the nation’s energy sources, and invent new technologies and industries that aren’t even on the radar.
+Ultimately, I believe investors should stay focused on the businesses that will harness innovations such as artificial intelligence and robotics, develop treatments for debilitating diseases, evolve the nation’s energy sources, and invent new technologies and industries that aren’t even on the radar.
 History suggests that innovations — and investment opportunities — will continue irrespective geopolitical difficulties.

-2. What’s the expected path of Federal Reserve monetary policy?
+2. What will the Federal Reserve do with monetary policy?

-For all the focus on geopolitics, I’d argue that monetary policy matters more.
+For all the focus on geopolitics, monetary policy probably matters more.
 The old adage holds true: Don’t fight the Fed.
 Historically, the economy has been hurt or helped by monetary policy conditions.
+It's important that the Fed recently cut interest rates by 50 basis points and seems poised to cut again before the end of the year.

-3. Does this military conflict change the answer to either of those questions?
+3. Does this military conflict change the answer to either of these questions?

 Typically, the answer is no, so long as the conflict remains contained or regional.
 And that can run counter to what some investors might expect.
-Consider this example: The MSCI Poland Index has been one of the world's best-performing indices since Russia invaded Ukraine, climbing 54.15% from the day of the invasion on Feb.
-24, 2022, through May 2024.1 That’s not an outcome many investors might have expected in the earlier days of the conflict.
+Consider a couple of examples.
+The MSCI Poland Index has been one of the world's best-performing indexes since Russia invaded Ukraine, climbing 37.8% from the day of the invasion on Feb.
+24, 2022, through Sept.
+2024.1 The MSCI Israel Index is up 29.2% in the one year following the Hamas attack on Oct.
+7, 2023.
+These aren't outcomes many investors might have expected in the earlier days of those conflicts.

 Stick to long-term investing plans